cetteup/BF2AutoSpectator/README.md

 1. Open CMD or Powershell (recommended)
 2. Enter the path to the controller.exe (can be done by dragging & dropping the .exe onto the CMD/Powershell window)
 3. Enter required command line arguments (see above)
-4. Enter any additional command lind arguments (optional)
+4. Enter any additional command line arguments (optional)
 5. Hit enter to run the command

 If you want to stop the spectator, hit CTRL + C in the CMD/Powershell window at any time.